Zane-T-Rice/server-manager-service/README.md

 These commands are safe to repeat.

 WEBSITE_DOMAIN is needed if you want to use these APIs from client-side javascript in a browser.
 ISSUER is the domain that issues OAuth2.0 tokens.
 The service is configured for jwt bearer tokens made with the RS256 algorithm.
-(I use Auth0.)
 AUDIENCE is the API Audience.

-The service needs a user to have the "read:servers write:servers reboot:servers update:servers" permissions to fully utilize it, but individual permissions (like just having read:servers) does work.
-(If you are in Auth0, make sure to turn on RBAC in the API settings.)
+The service uses the permissions "admin:servers" and "user:servers" to authorize users per route.

 ```sh
 (